-To fulfill the regulatory requirements for fair balance and the brief summary, sponsors have typically included risk information about the product in direct-to-consumer (DTC) print ads both in the main part of the ad where the product claims appear, and in a separate brief summary page.
+To fulfill the regulatory requirements for fair balance and the brief summary, sponsors have typically included risk information about the product in DTC print ads both in the main part of the ad where the product claims appear, and in a separate brief summary page.
 The section of the main ad where the risks appear is often referred to as the "Important Safety Information" (ISI).
 Including risks in both the ISI and the brief summary may have advantages.
 However, a potential downside to including the same warnings in both the ISI and again in the brief summary is reduced attention by recipients over time.
-OPDP plans to investigate, through empirical research, how repetition and overwarning apply to the presentation of risks in promotional prescription drug print pieces.
-We propose to test two levels of the ISI (short versus long) and the presence of the Brief Summary (absent versus present) in two different medical conditions (overactive bladder and rheumatoid arthritis).
+OPDP plans to investigate, through empirical research, combinations of the ISI and the brief summary.
+We will test two levels of the ISI (short versus long) and the presence of the Brief Summary (absent versus present) in two different medical conditions (overactive bladder and rheumatoid arthritis).